 UMP Plus members: Your prescription drug coverage is the same as UMP Classic's, except you do not pay a prescription drug deductible.
 UMP Plus benefits are effective on January 1, 2016.

 To find out how much your drug will cost, you can use the Prescription Price Check Tool, or call 1-888-361-1611.

 ALERT!
 If you use a non-network pharmacy of any type, you will pay the entire cost of the drug upfront and must submit a claim.
-However, only the allowed amount for covered drugs will count toward your prescription drug deductible or prescription drug out-of-pocket limit.
+However, only the allowed amount for covered drugs will count toward your prescription drug deductible (UMP Classic only) or prescription drug out-of-pocket limit.

-Washington State Rx Services has a large network of retail pharmacies, which includes many pharmacies in Washington State as well as national chains.
-To see if your pharmacy is in the network, check the online pharmacy locator or call 1-888-361-1611.
+Washington State Rx Services has a large network of retail pharmacies, which includes many independent and regional pharmacies in Washington State as well as national chains.
+Search for a network pharmacy by using the online pharmacy locator or call 1-888-361-1611.

 You can use any pharmacy, but you will save money if you use a network pharmacy.
 When you get your prescriptions at a network pharmacy, the pharmacy sends the claim to the plan for you, and you pay only your cost-share (coinsurance and prescription drug deductible).